tangentsoft/pidp8i/src/cc8/README.md

 Rarely will any of these failure modes give any kind of sensible hint as to the cause.
 OS/8 CC8 cannot afford the hundreds of kilobytes of error checking and text reporting that you get in a modern compiler like GCC or Clang.
-That would have required a roomful of core memory to achive on a real PDP-8.
+That would have required a roomful of core memory to achieve on a real PDP-8.
 Since we're working within the constraints of the old PDP-8 architecture, we only have about 3 kWords to construct the parse result, for example.